Ostrołęka: Interbellum

 After the First World War and re-establishment of independent Poland in 1918, the city became a part of the Białystok Voivodeship.
 75% of the city and population was devastated.
 New schools and departments were opened as the city was rebuilt.

 During the Polish-Soviet War, Ostrołęka once again became a center for military operations.
 On 4 August 1920, Soviet forces under the command of Hayk Bzhishkyan took the fort and "butchered the newly assembled cavalry group" of General Bolesław Roja.
-However, the Soviet occupation was short lived as the Soviet XV Army retreated on the 20th, with Polish forces thundering east towards the former Polish-Soviet border after the Battle of Warsaw (1920).
+Local Jewish communists organized a rally in the city, tore Polish emblems and flags from buildings, and the newly appointed revolutionary committee leader, member of Poale Zion, announced to local wealthy Poles and Jews that their property will be taken from them.
+The local Polish intelligentsia and prominent religious Jews, along with the rabbi, were subjected to forced labour in the city.
+However, the Soviet occupation was short lived as the Soviet XV Army retreated on 20 August, with Polish forces thundering east towards the former Polish-Soviet border after the Battle of Warsaw (1920).

 After the Polish-Soviet War, Ostrołęka began to industrialize.
 A cinema was opened in 1923, and a power plant in 1928.
 During the summer of 1939, both sides of the Narew beachhead were fortified.